MakerFaireOrlando/brightbikes.org/index.md

     title: Join Us!
     services:
       - title: Maker-Focused Community
-        text: Build and test your bike with us at Maker FX Orlando or build at home.
+        text: Build and test your bright bike with us at Maker FX Orlando or build one at home.
         image: assets/img/logos/mfxLogo.png
         url: 'http://www.makerfx.org/'
         target: '_blank'
-      - title: <br /> <br /> Videos
+      - title: Videos
-        text: Take a look at some of our videos.
-Whether it is building your first bright bike or seeing what the community is up to.
+        text: Whether it is building your first bright bike or seeing what the community is up to, watch some of our videos.
         image: assets/img/logos/laptopCodeIcon.png
         url: '#timeline'
-      - title: <br /> <br /> Explore and Share
+      - title: Explore and Share
-        target: ''
+        target: '_blank'
         text: Be a part of a growing community and share your experiences by joining our Facebook group.
         image: assets/img/logos/heartIcon.png
         url: 'https://www.facebook.com/brightbikesorl'
+      - title: Reach Us
         target: '_blank'
+        text: For more information, contact us directly by sending an email.
+        image: assets/img/logos/envelope.png
+        url: 'mailto:name@domain'

   - type: portfolio.html
     # this section has always ID 'portfolio'